 True to form, the MILF took advantage of the 1997 ceasefire to commit at least 227 violations.
 These include the kidnapping of Father Luciano Benedetti in September 1998; the occupying and setting on fire of the municipal hall of Talayan, Maguindanao; the takeover of the Kauswagan Municipal Hall; the bombing of the Lady of Mediatrix boat at Ozamiz City; and the takeover of the Narciso Ramos Highway.
 By doing so, they inflicted severe damage on the country’s image abroad, and scared much-needed investments away.

 The numerous camps they maintained were not Boy Scout camps.
 They were staging areas and launching pads for expanding the MILF rebellion further.
-These military camps were not under the command and control of the government of the Philippines.
+These military camps were not under the command and control of the government of the Republic of the Philippines.
 They owed their allegiance elsewhere.

-Given all these, plus the unabated murders, terrorism, ambushes, extortion, bombings, illegal control of buildings and public highways, and other atrocities committed by the rebels in the pursuit of their secessionist aims, the government was faced with two choices.
-One was to play the sucker, keep tailing and let the problems grow until the republic was in real mortal danger.
+Given all these, plus the unabated murders, terrorism, abuses, extortion, bombings, illegal control of buildings and public highways, and other atrocities committed by the rebels in the pursuit of their secessionist aims, the government was faced with two choices.
+One was to play the sucker, keep talkng and let the problems grow until the republic was in real mortal danger.
 The other was to meet force with force.
 An armed rebellion demanded an armed response.
-The sitting-duck strategy has never been known to work well…for the duck.
+The sitting-duck strategy has never been known to work well … for the duck.

 In order to ensure permanent peace in the future, we had to demolish the rebels’ apparatus for making war.
-Moreover, abstention from military action would have been tantamount to political abdication.
+Moreover, abstention from military action would have meant political abdication.